Student Handbook: Demonstration Policy

 • If the demonstrators fail to respond to the request to cease and desist their activities or if they fail to modify them in such a manner as to permit the undisturbed operation of the area in question the warning will be repeated and clearly stated as a final warning.

-• If the second warning is ignored and demonstrators persist in the obstructive or disruptive action, the Dean of Students will apprise the President and/or Vice President for Student Affairs of the situation and based upon the situation will recommend:
+• If the second warning is ignored and demonstrators persist in the obstructive or disruptive action, the Dean of Students or designee will apprise the President and/or Vice President for Student Affairs (in some cases: the Provost and/or relevant vice president) of the situation and based upon the circumstances will recommend:

 • That the New York City Police Department be summoned and that they be requested to arrest violators and clear the area.